 The guide draws on legislation from the Health and Safety at Work, etc Act 1974, the Management of Health and Safety at Work Regulations 1999, the Workplace (Health, Safety and Welfare) Regulations 1992 and the Provision and Use of Work Equipment Regulations 1998.

 Outdoor activity safety measures

-Anyone who sells adventure activities intended for young people under 18 must be inspected and licensed under the Adventure Activities Licensing Regulations 2004.
+Anyone who sells adventure activities intended for people under 18 must be inspected and licensed under the Adventure Activities Licensing Regulations 2004.